sokmontrey/non-subkernel-conv2d/README.md

 # Introduction

-This is a simple deep learning project focusing on optimizing PyTorch code to perform better with GPU.
-It is also an exploration with Convolutional Neural Network (CNN) achitecture, specifically [ResNet][5].
+This is an exploration with Convolutional Neural Network (CNN) achitecture, specifically [ResNet][5].
+It is also a simple deep learning project focusing on optimizing PyTorch code for better performance on GPU.

 # Basic optimizations